Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/02-functions.md

 ## Guess the Number

+Let's start working with functions by adding a "Guess the number" function to our `Guess the Number` project.
+Open up your `game.py` in VSCode and let's jump right in!

-Lets build a "Guess the number" function.
-This function will:
+The "Guess the number" function will:

 1. Read in a number from the user
 1. If the user entered a number: